 Please note that only full-time internships are eligible.
 If you are completing a teaching internship at a school, you should also specify your perparation hours outside of the classroom as well as your hours in after-school groups.
 Do not list just the teaching hours.

-Your Learning Agreement should be signed by yourself, the host company and a member of your faculty at TU Dortmund University.
-The responsible person in your faculty is the person who is allowed to determine what type of credit or academic qualifications you will receive for the internship.
-This could be various people in your faculty: the internship coordinator, the advisor for the final thesis or even the dean.
-If you are not sure who is responsible for you, the Erasmus Faculty Coordinator in your faculty may be able to help.
+Your Learning Agreement should be signed by yourself, the host company and a member of your department at TU Dortmund University.
+The responsible person in your department is the person who is allowed to determine what type of credit or academic qualifications you will receive for the internship.
+This could be various people in your department: the internship coordinator, the advisor for the final thesis or even the dean.
+If you are not sure who is responsible for you, the Erasmus Departmental Coordinator in your department may be able to help.

 In certain countries (especially France, Italy, Poland, Spain) the host company is required to enter a contract with the intern and the home university.
 As the requirements of such a contract are very specific to the particular country, TU Dortmund University can not provide a template for this type of contract.
 The host company is responsible for providing a template.
 You may send the template to Laura Hope (through e-mail), who will coordinate the further steps.